Michael Pate: Return to Australia, 1968

 In 1968, Pate returned to Australia and became a television producer, winning two Logie Awards while working at the Seven Network.
 In 1970, he published a textbook on acting, The Film Actor.
 From 1971 to 1975 he starred as Detective Senior Sergeant Vic Maddern in Matlock Police.
 After leaving Matlock Police, Pate began working more behind the camera, continuing to work too in theatre in both Sydney and Melbourne.
 In 1977 he wrote and produced The Mango Tree, starring his son Christopher Pate.
 In 1979 he adapted the screenplay for Tim from the novel by Colleen McCullough, as well as producing and directing the film, which starred Piper Laurie and Mel Gibson.
 Pate won the Best Screenplay Award from the Australian Writers Guild for his adaptation.

 His film appearances in the 1970s and 1980s included Mad Dog Morgan (1976), introduction in the biopic The Battle of Broken Hill (1981), Duet for Four (1982), The Wild Duck (1984), Death of a Soldier (1986), and Howling III (1987).
 Pate also appeared as the President of the United States in The Return of Captain Invincible (1982), in which he sings "What the World Needs", a song calling for the return of Captain Invincible to save the world.
+Additionally, Pate made a television appearance in the updated version of Mission: Impossible (1989).
 During the early 1980s Pate also collaborated with his son Christopher in a successful stage production of Mass Appeal at the Sydney Opera House.